Twinkl: Location

 The company moved to its current headquarters in Sheffield, England in 2014.
 As of 2020, the company has over 710 staff in 15 locations around the world.
 In 2017, it opened a second office in Wollongong, Australia.

 Recognition and achievements

 In April 2018, Twinkl received The Queen's Award for Enterprise for the company's work in international trade.
 Twinkl was awarded a second Queen’s Award for Enterprise in 2020, for innovation.
-In 2020, it received The Queen’s Award for Enterprise for Innovation.

 Jonathan Seaton, co-founder and CEO of Twinkl was awarded a Member of the Order of the British Empire (MBE) for Twinkl’s services to Technology and Education during the Coronavirus pandemic in 2020.

 Coronavirus response

 Twinkl offered all its resources for free to parents, teachers and carers globally for one month during the Coronavirus school closures.

 The firm partnered with BBC Bitesize to supply educational materials to support home learning.
 It has partnered with BBC Children in Need to offer a range of free resources, supporting children and schools to fundraise for the charity.
 In June 2020, the firm partnered with BBC Studios to create a range of educational Doctor Who resources for primary school children.
 Twinkl collaborated with UEFA Champions League and their partner, Santander, to launch The Numbers Game Champions Challenge Cards, made available for free on the Twinkl website.